 I am thrilled that you are considering investing in your relationship and sexual health!
 Maybe you’re experiencing a happy, stable period in your life and are hoping to enrich yourself and your relationships.
 Or perhaps you’re experiencing something painful and scary and are desperate for help, hope, and relief.
 Regardless of what brings you here today, psychotherapy is an investment worth making, and I would be honored to join you on the journey.

-Lewis & Clark Marriage, Couple, and Family Therapist Intern
+Licensed Marriage and Family Therapist Intern

 Bachelor of Arts in Psychology and Economics - Hamilton College